okeeffed/developer-notes/manual/AWS/AWS-Certified-Big-Data.md

 # AWS Certified Big Data

+## Intro

+These are some of the services we will touch base with:

 | Type          | Service(s)                                                       |
 | ------------- | ---------------------------------------------------------------- |
 | Collection    | Greengrass, IoT, DMS, Kinesis, Snowball, Direct Connect          |